 Never Assume the Vehicle is Safe

-Just like your home, don’t simply assume your vehicle is safe because theft has never happened or the car is parked in safe location.
-Theft is prevented by being proactive and considering what types of theft scenarios are possible.
+Take active measures to protect your car just as you would your home.
+You simply cannot assume that your vehicle is safe.
+This is true no matter the time or location.
+Furthermore, Your go to parking spot is by no means a surefire safe spot just because of a safe history.
+You can prevent theft by being proactive and considering what types of theft scenarios are possible.
 If you think of them before they happen, it will be easier to put prevention measures in place.

 Necessities if a theft occurs:

 - Have a copy of your registration to identify the vehicle and prove ownership